Starting your Studies

 Maths Learning Support Centre

-Our Mathematics Learning Support Centre provides free maths and statistical support to all undergraduate students, on a one-to-one or small group basis.
-We also run workshops on different topics throughout the year.
-Due to Covid-19, most of our support will be online in semester one.
-Our online drop-in classes and workshops will be run in virtual classrooms through the Brightspace.
-There is no need to make an appointment, just drop in to one of our virtual classrooms!
-The drop-in class schedule will be posted to our website and on Brightspace.
+Our athematics Learning Support Centre offers free mathematics and statistics support to all undergraduate students on a one-to-one or small group basis.
+There is no need to make an appointment, just simply drop in with your questions, and one of our experienced tutors will assist you.
+The drop-in class schedule will be posted on the MLSC's Brightspace module.

 Study Smart Workshops